wd5gnr/1802UNO/readme.md

 * DA (1 sec) <
 * AD (1 sec) >

+Note: + does not act as Enter from the terminal; use $ to toggle EF4 instead.

 That means that like KIM UNO, you don't need the hardware to run it (well, you do need the Arduino).

 Other Serial Commands